Munzoor Shaik Emam

-Ahmed Munzoor Shaik Emam is a South African politician.
-He has been a Member of the National Assembly of South Africa for the National Freedom Party since June 2019, and previously from May 2014 to May 2019.
-Emam is the party's parliamentary leader.
+Ahmed Munzoor Shaik Emam is a South African politician who served as a Member of the National Assembly of South Africa for the National Freedom Party twice, from May 2014 to May 2019 and again from June 2019 until he defected to the Allied Movement for Change in April 2024.
+He is currently president of the Allied Movement for Change.

 Political career

 Emam was a member of ACTSTOP in Johannesburg and later joined the United Democratic Front.
 He was also a member of the Inkatha Freedom Party, but resigned from the party to be part of the establishment of the National Freedom Party.